-This Practice Note considers the impact of Part 1 of the Automated and Electric Vehicles Act 2018 on the UK’s motor insurance framework and the issues that it raises in connection with insuring autonomous vehicles (also known as driverless cars or automated vehicles).
+This Practice Note considers the impact of Part 1 of the Automated and Electric Vehicles Act 2018, and the recommendations made in the Law Commissions’ Automated Vehicles: joint report, on the UK’s motor insurance framework and the issues raised in connection with insuring autonomous vehicles (also known as driverless cars or automated vehicles).

 A conversation with Falk Schöning, partner, and Stefan Kirwitzke, associate, in the Brussels and Berlin offices of global law firm Hogan Lovells on key issues of foreign direct investment (FDI) control in Germany.

-A conversation with Falk Schöning, partner in the Brussels office of global law firm Hogan Lovells on key issues on merger control in Germany.
+A conversation with Falk Schöning, partner in the Brussels office and Philipp Reckers, associate in the Dusseldorf office of global law firm Hogan Lovells on key issues on merger control in Germany.
 This is part of our collection of over 125 maintained national merger control guides.

 This Practice Note discusses senior/mezzanine negotiation points on enforcement provisions in intercreditor agreements.
 It discusses the situations in which mezzanine lenders will typically be able to take enforcement action, issues around any mezzanine option to purchase provision and the situations in which each class of creditor typically has control over enforcement strategy.